Myra Page: Career

-Later in 1918, she taught school in Richmond, Virginia.
-In 1919, she started graduate studies at Columbia University.
-She studied anthropology under Franz Boas, Melvin Herskovitz, and Franklin Giddings (the last Marxian but not a communist).
+After teaching school in Richmond, Virginia, Page started graduate work in 1919 at Columbia University.
+She studied anthropology under Franz Boas, Melvin Herskovitz, and Franklin Giddings.
 Both Boas and Herskovitz "challenged the prevailing theories about racial hierarchies."
-She also took a class under John Dewey at Columbia's Teacher's College and attended courses given by theologians Harry Emerson Fosdick and Henry F. Ward at Union Theological Seminary.
-In 1920, she obtained a masters with a thesis that analyzed the effect of New York newspaper coverage on the Spanish–American War.
-She also studied writing under Helen Hunter in the English department.
+She took a class under John Dewey at Columbia's Teacher's College and attended courses given by theologians Harry Emerson Fosdick and Henry F. Ward at Union Theological Seminary.
+She later said of this period in her life, "it was like a whole world opening up."
+She also sat in on a short story writing course taught by Helen Hunter.
+In 1920, Page earned an MA degree; her thesis analyzed the effects of New York newspaper coverage on the Spanish–American War.